Jamie Reeves (footballer): Biography

 First appearing on TV in May 1992, working in the studio on the FA Cup Final between Liverpool and Sunderland, Jamie went on to do commentary work on the Malaysia Cup and the S.League before joining ESPN Star Sports.
-There, he has commentated on the Chinese Super League, the K-League, the UEFA Champions League, the Asian Games, the Asian World Cup Qualifiers and the Tiger Cup, as well as dabbling in La Liga and Serie A. He first worked as a studio pundit on the Premier League in the 2000-2001 season, and has been heavily involved with commenting on that league ever since.
+There, he has commentated on the Chinese Super League, the K-League, the UEFA Champions League, the Asian Games, the Asian World Cup Qualifiers and the Tiger Cup, as well as dabbling in La Liga and Serie A. He first worked as a studio pundit on the Premier League in the 2000–01 season, and has been heavily involved with commenting on that league ever since.

-Since 1989, he has also worked as an Economics teacher in Singapore.
-He is currently the Programme Head for the Humanities Programme at Raffles Institution.
+From 1990 to 2015, he also worked as an Economics teacher in Singapore.
+Before his retirement in December 2015, he was the Programme Head for the Humanities Programme at Raffles Institution.

 Reeves is married with two children.